RetroReversing/retroReversing/pages/gamecube/GCDevelopmentKitHardware.md

 <img src="/public/images/gc/SN Systems ProDG Devlink.jpg" class="wow slideInLeft postImage" />

 <div markdown="1">
-The SN Systems ProDG Devlink was hardware supplied with the SN Systems PdoDG SDK known as ProView, which is similar in function to the **IS-DOL-VIEWER** in that it targeted asset creators rather than programmers [^13].
+The SN Systems ProDG Devlink was hardware supplied with the SN Systems ProDG SDK known as **ProView**, which is similar in function to the **IS-DOL-VIEWER** in that it targeted asset creators rather than programmers [^13].
 It connects to the NPDP Reader or NR Reader consoles and provides a USB interface to allow content creators to send assets to the Gamecube quickly.
 The image on the left was kindly provided by **Shane Battye** over on his twitter [^12].
 </div>
 </section>

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Interesting little tool for NR-Readers and GameCube dev - this is an SN Systems ProDG devlink kit <a href="https://t.co/KClW9Br2DB">pic.twitter.com/KClW9Br2DB</a></p>&mdash; Shane Battye 🎮 (@shanebattye) <a href="https://twitter.com/shanebattye/status/1165466965164449793?ref_src=twsrc%5Etfw">August 25, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+{% include link-to-other-post.html post="/official-n64-devkit/" description="Since you have got this far you might be interested in Nintendo's previous generation of console development hardwareif so check out this post." %}

 ---
 # References